Melbourne CBD - North

 AreaSearch analysis reveals Melbourne CBD - North significantly outperforming the majority of regions assessed nationwide

 Melbourne CBD - North has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 2.8% as of June 2025, with an estimated employment growth of 7.2% over the past year.
+The unemployment rate was 2.8% as of June 2025, showing an estimated employment growth of 7.2% over the past year.

 Frequently Asked Questions - Employment